Cow Hocks

 Different parts of the dog’s body “mature” at different rates & at different times.
 That’s why it is extremely important to study the anatomy of the parents.
 A little less important is the anatomy & characteristics of the grandparents.
 Pups go through changes as they grow to skeletal maturity, which is why the parents should be evaluated as much as the individual pups.
 The top line keeps changing as growth rates vary.
 The length of the croup increases but the angulation does not.
 The top line settles around 18-19 months.

 Cow hocks in dogs is caused by growth-rate differences between tibia & fibula (the two bones of the lower rear leg).
 One “slows down” (tends to stop growing earlier than the other) and the resulting twist causes the lower part including the feet to point away from the center line more than they should.
 A little is normal, but too much leads to inefficient movement.
-Cow hocks don’t get better, but dogs sometimes learn to compensate a little when gaiting.
-Not enough to get away with it in the show ring.

 The reason you don’t see it as much in younger pups is that the growth rates of the two bones is the same in the beginning.
 It shows up as the dog gets bigger & one part of the lower leg slows down while the other bone keeps growing at the same faster rate.